Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 ### Survey config

-Survey configuration can be done in: surveypage-> click Survey properties -> click General settings & texts -> browse down to Plugins and click it (let it slide to the left to have a full screen with is recommended).
+Survey configuration can be done in: surveypage-> click Survey properties -> click General settings & texts -> browse down to Plugins and click it (You can let it slide to the left to have a full screen (it's not the smallest configuration page you've ever seen :)).

-Just read the help text and it should be ok.
+Just read the help text below every setting and it should be ok.

-### Survey markerquestion
+### Survey markerquestions

+The markerquestions are used to pass variables and settings from your survey to this plugin.
+If you want to pass variables you should create a markerquestion named 'variablemarker'.
+Also, if you intent to send an email you should create a markerquestion named emailmarker.

+#### Variable markerquestion

-The markerquestion is used to pass variables from your survey to this plugin.
-The markerquestion should be named pdfmarker.
+The variablemarkerquestion is used to pass variables from your survey to this plugin.
+The variable markerquestion should be named variablemarker (or at least have 'variablemarker' in it, so variablemarker2 is also ok).

-The recommended usage is to create one markerquestion at the end of the survey.
+The recommended usage is to create one variable markerquestion at the end of the survey. (type equation type and hide it in production offcourse).
 The markerquestion should look like this:

 ```
 {'variables=q1,q2,q3,q4,q5,q6,q7,q8,q9,q10,q11'}

 ```

 The variables are the question codes.
-If you checked parse nested in your plugin config screen, you only have to provide the parent question codes(q1_SQ01 will be transformed in a javascript object).
+If you checked parse nested in your plugin config screen, you only have to provide the parent question codes(q1_SQ01 will be transformed in a javascript object as a child of q1).

-NOTE: every string with 'http' in it will be parsed without quotes (so just use www.something if websites are answers or question in your survey).
+NOTE: every string with 'http' in it will be parsed without quotes (so just use www.something (without http://) if websites are answers or question in your survey).

 One variable will always be available: baseurl.
 This is for your convenience because you can load css and javascript using this variable (if you have set a subfolder this will be appended to the baseurl).
 For example: src="{!-baseurl-!}js/somejavascript.js".